kylekyle/common-crawl-analytics/README.md

 ### On a Cluster

 * To build the jar, download sbt-1.0.2 and run `sbt assembly`
-* Copy the jar to an Amazon S3 bucket
+* Copy the jar from you computer to an Amazon S3 bucket (Download via S3 webpage)
 * Go to EMR and create cluster
 * Use Spark software and applicable hardware configuration
 * Run spark application (not custom .jar file) with spark submit option: --class edu.usma.cc.SimpleApp

-### Current Problems:

-* Running out of physical memory
-* Running out of Java heap space memory
-* Estimating cost of a job

-* Attempt m4.xlarge for large job (3 nodes)
-* Attempted I2.8xlarge for large job (3 nodes)
-* Want to try on r5d.2xlarge with configurations:
-Spark.executor.instances: 6
-spark.yarn.executor.memoryOverhead: 3072
-Spark.executor.memory: 18
-spark.yarn.driver.memoryOverhead: 7168
-Spark.driver.memory: 56
-Spark.executor.cores: 1
-Spark.driver.cores: 3
-Spark.default.parallelism: 12

 ### Check out the folowing Apache Spark webpage links below for useful information